 If you want to change the DNS server using Command Prompt or Windows PowerShell, then this tutorial will be handy for you.
-Instead of opening the Network Connections window, you can go through this step by step guide and make the change using Command Prompt or PowerShell.
+Instead of opening the Network Connections window, you can go through this step-by-step guide and make the change using Command Prompt or PowerShell.

-Changing the DNS server addresses is relatively easy – however, if the Control Panel is not opening on your computer due to some reason, you may face a problem.
+Changing the DNS settings is relatively easy – however, if the Control Panel is not opening on your computer due to some reason, you may face a problem.
 That is when you can use this guide to get the job done.
 You should note that this tutorial will be helping you to change the Preferred DNS server and Alternate DNS server only.

 How to change DNS server using Command Prompt